kleampa/not-paid/README.md

 Inspired from twitter (@riklomas)
 Made by Ciprian (@kleampa), Romania

-PS: No PR's or issues will be accepted for this project
+PS: No PR's or issues will be accepted for this project.